benmccormick/benmccormick.github.io/src/pages/posts/2018/three-years-of-es6.md

 readNext: "ten-things-js,following-js-roadmap,proposals-in-production"
 ---

-Next month will mark the 3 year anniversary of the ES2015 spec, [better known as ES6](https://benmccormick.org/2015/09/14/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning).
+This month marks the 3 year anniversary of the ES2015 spec, [better known as ES6](https://benmccormick.org/2015/09/14/es5-es6-es2016-es-next-whats-going-on-with-javascript-versioning).
 It was a huge moment in the evolution of JavaScript, a spec update that brought a ton of high level features to the JavaScript language, and the start of a new process of improving the language that so far has resulted in far more transparency and cross-environment compatibility.
 It was also the last "big bang" release of JavaScript, as TC39 has now moved to a pattern of annual small releases rather than making large multi-year language releases.
 There's been a ton of hype around ES6 over the last 4 years, and I've been writing all of my code using the modern spec during that time[^1] so this seems like a good time to step back and evaluate the features that were added.
 Specifically there are some features that I tried out or used for a whiel that I've since stopped using, because I think they made my code worse.

 In his great 2008 book [JavaScript: The Good Parts](https://amzn.to/2LJBY9z) Douglas Crockford dedicated a chapter to the *Bad Parts* of JavaScript.
 The bad parts are the features of JavaScript that he felt were [code smells](https://en.wikipedia.org/wiki/Code_smell).
 Their usage was either a sign that the code was doing something strange and could probably be improved, or a potential pitfall for less experienced devs who didn't know all the intricacies of a complex feature.
 Fortunately there is nothing as bad in ES6 as some of the old JavaScript stinkers like coercive equality, eval or the `with` statement.
 ES6 was generally a fantastic well-designed release.
 But there are definitely some features and patterns that I've cut out of my own code over the past 3 years.
 In that spirit, here are my "bad parts" of ES6.